Workshop 1: For All Staff

 This program provides new skills and easy-to-use tools that will put you in control of managing your performance and potential in a way that supports your short and long term career objectives.
 The key for unlocking your potential is learning to ask thoughtful questions that result in new points of view from managers, colleagues, and customers, etc. Feedback gives us an additional perspective and is the key to continued improvement.
 Learn how to use strategies to engage others to help you develop.
 Discover how everyday work interactions can offer the best opportunities for on-the-spot insights.

-1. Developing the Capacity to Invite Feedback and Invite Coaching
+1. Developing the Capacity to Take Advantage of Feedback and Coaching

 Self manage your performance and potential by taking the initiative to solicit different points of view from your professional network.
 Asking for feedback gives an additional perspective and shrinks blind spots.